mosman999/ProjectFolder/README.md

-# ProjectFolder
+# docker-r-studio

- R-Studio in container
+## Description

+To allow usage of R-Studio in a portable way using Docker Container

+## Procedure

+'docker login'

+'docker build -t'